jcvignoli/lumiere-movies/src/README.txt

 * Many options related to the popups (favicon, change the URL, etc.), fixed missing/wrong variables all over the plugin, further compatibility with PHP8 added, fixed the submit buttons in the admin, much technical work and bug hunting

 = 3.1 =
-* Due to compatibility reasons with Gutenberg, the way to display links to internal popupups has changed from '(!--imdb--)(!--/imdb--)' to '(span class="lumiere_link_maker")'.
+* Due to compatibility reasons with Gutenberg, the way to display links to internal popupups has changed from '(!--imdb--)(!--/imdb--)' to '< span class\="lumiere_link_maker">'.
 Compatibility with the old way currently maintained.
 * Gutenberg interface finished.

 = 3.0 =